stommaso/unifi-controller/README.md

 * Copy config.gateway.json
 * Go to the unifi controller UI
 * UniFi Devices > USG > Device > Manage > Trigger Provision
-* If the config is not applied for any reason.
-It's possible that there are some issue with the ovpn file.
-To check log into the USG and run the following command: cat /var/log/messages | grep openvpn
+* If, for any reason, the config is not applied, it's possible that there are some issues with the ovpn file.
+To check, log into the USG and run the following command: cat /var/log/messages | grep openvpn

 https://help.ui.com/hc/en-us/articles/215458888-UniFi-How-to-further-customize-USG-configuration-with-config-gateway-json